WeissSa/Agent-Guesser/README.md

 4. A constantly changing meta means this might not be as accurate on modern data

 ### Findings
 I made three different models.
 The model used in the API is the agent guessing model.
-This model has an accuracy of ~46%.
-Considering there are 20 agents and some of those agents are bound to have similar stats, I would characterize this as extremely successul, especially given the restrictions on the size of the data.)
+This model has an accuracy of ~43%.
+Considering there are 20 agents and some of those agents are bound to have similar stats, I would characterize this as extremely successul, especially given the restrictions on the size of the data.

 However, I wondered how accurate it was accounting for agent similarity, so I made 2 other models.